MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   Control the presentation of full-tab promotional or educational content.
-This setting controls the presentation of welcome pages that help users sign into Google Chrome, choose their default browser, or learn about product features.
+This setting controls the presentation of welcome pages that help users sign into Microsoft Edge, choose their default browser, or learn about product features.

-If you enable this policy (set it true) or don't configure it, Google Chrome can show full-tab content to users to provide product information.
+If you enable this policy (set it true) or don't configure it, Microsoft Edge can show full-tab content to users to provide product information.

-If you disable (set to false) this policy, Google Chrome can't show full-tab content to users.
+If you disable (set to false) this policy, Microsoft Edge can't show full-tab content to users.

   #### Supported features: